 How are farms selected to receive a Carbon Farm Plan from Marin RCD?

 When Marin RCD is awarded funding to write carbon farm plans, either past ranking lists are consulted, or Marin RCD will run a new solicitation round.
 If running a new round, all agriculturally zoned parcels in Marin County will be sent a solicitation notice asking if they want to apply to receive a Carbon Farm Plan.
 Those on the Carbon Farm Plan waitlist will also be notified by email or other means.

-Interested farms will be visited by a Technical Advisory Committee who will rank the farm against a selection criteria.
+Interested farms will be visited by a Technical Advisory Group who will rank the farm against a selection criteria.
 Among other things, the selection criteria scores for the potential GHG sequestration potential of the farm, co-benefits including wildlife habitat and hydrologic improvements, and the landowner’s commitment to the planning and implementation process.
-The highest ranking farms will be selected to receive a Carbon Farm Plan.
+The highest ranking farms will be selected to actively participate in the Carbon Farm Planning process.

 Funding Overview for Carbon Farm Plans